fausa/Flight-Analytics/README.md

 ### Holes in our method/improvements needed:
 * More monthly data is needed for the entire year and more to collect better training data for future forecasts.
 * Queries might have room for further optimization for better performance.
+* Ideally, code is in the form of an API that can change the csv file directory for the read_csv function in the code, as well as take in the necessary login credentials instead of being hard-coded in the code.

 ### Further work:
 * Future steps involve automation perhaps through implementation of Airflow to orchestrate and monitor the ETL process.